BJUT-AIVBD/GVT-URS/README.md

-# Unpaved Road Segmentation of UAV Imagery via a Global Vision Transformer with Dilated Cross Window Self-Attention for Path Navigation
+# Unpaved Road Segmentation of UAV Imagery via a Global Vision Transformer with Dilated Cross Window Self-Attention for Dynamic Map

 ## Installation